laser-science/theoretical-ion-yields/README.md

 Running this two-code process for different maximum beam intensities will allow one to recreate the ion yield curves central to this study and reproduced in the laboratory.

 Suggested C++ compiler: mingw64
+Download this entire repository as a zip folder to run locally